Historic Walks Near Tokyo | Culture | metropolisjapan.com

 Standing sentinel at the entrance to the promenade as it leads north is a replica wooden Edo period bourou watchtower.
 Once used for spotting fires in flammable old Japan, the tower’s crisp geometric shape marks the metaphorical border between Basho’s old life and the new one he would come into during his travels.

-A beautiful touch, a little further on, is the lifesize bronze statue of Basho glancing backwards towards the old city of Edo as he steps forward into the north.
+A beautiful touch, a little further on, is the lifesize bronze statue of Basho.
+He glances backwards towards the old city of Edo as he steps forward into the north.
 Watching over it is a verse engraved in stone by the esteemed scholar of Japanese literature, the late Donald Keene.
 A hagi bush-clover tree planted by Keene further honors Basho’s connection with Soka.

 The Two Bridges